Deferred Cyclotomic Representation for Stable and Exact Evaluation of q-Hypergeometric Series: Code Availability

 \section{Code Availability}

-The methods developed in this work are implemented natively in the open-source Julia package \texttt{QRecoupling.jl} \cite{QRecoupling_pkg}.
+The methods developed in this work are implemented natively in the open-source Julia package \href{https://github.com/sethkasante/QRecoupling.jl}{\texttt{QRecoupling.jl}} \cite{QRecoupling_pkg}.
 The package extends the deferred cyclotomic architecture beyond the $6j$-symbol to encompass quantum $3j$-symbols, general fusion tensors, and braiding $R$-matrices, and general $q$-hypergeometric series.
 It provides a unified, high-performance interface for exact algebraic evaluation, root-of-unity projection, and arbitrary-precision floating-point computation.
+The repository includes a \texttt{benchmarks/} directory with scripts that reproduce the tables and figures in this paper.